illwieckz/pimi/README.md

 * **TrueCombat:Elite beta 0.49b** for Wolfenstein: Ennemy Territory
 * **TrueCombat 1.3** for Quake Ⅲ Arena

-This tool can help users to install this mods or to help packagers to build a package or write an installer around this downloader.
+This tool can help users to install these mods or to help packagers to build a package or write an installer around this downloader.

 HOW TO
 ------